Saturday, 7 October 2023

 Failed Careers are great.
 PC's get a random failed career at character creation along with the items someone of that career would have possessed.
 It doesn't need to be said that they are wonderful mediums for implied world-building that immediately involve and inform players in and about the world.

-While demographically unsound failed career tables can make for useful encounter tables.
-I like an exploding-d4 to determine numbers of an encountered career.
+While demographically unsound, failed career tables can make for useful encounter tables.
+I like an exploding d4 to determine numbers of an encountered career.

 Below is an example failed career list for a city called Tetragrammatown.
 Read it and you will get a good feel for the setting via failed careers only.